How to Set Snaps in Leather

 To set snaps by hand, you’ll need:

-• A snap setting tool that matches the type and size of snap you want to set.
+• Snap Setting Tool that matches the type and size of snap you want to set.

 • An anvil or solid metal base.